ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

         msg: 'this is the msg option of the debug action'
       when: 'this is the conditional keyword for tasks' != 'so it must always align to the task itself'

-For a list of keywords and the where you can place them see ...
+For a list of keywords and where you may place them, see ...

 Handlers
 --------